henryzt/GOSH-FHIRworks2020-React-Dashboard/README.md

 ![img](screenshots/stats.gif)

 ### Responsive Design
 The web app is fully responsive, down to every smaller detail.
-This is quite hard, as the ant design library doesn't came with responsive design.
+This is quite difficult to do as the ant design library doesn't came with responsive design, many css and media rule has to be re-written.
 In addition, I have chosen a separate menu component for mobile and desktop (bottom tabbar and side menu), which will be enabled and disabled programmatically.
 By doing this, it will also make the process to migrate the app to a React native app much easier, which can be installed on native smart phone and tablets.

 ![img](screenshots/responsive1.gif)